yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Maths using another row: If set, you can retrieve the result from another row(x) and then apply maths to the result of the current row..
-E.g. take this row and divide it by the result from row(x) and treat the result as a percent.
-For example, this could calculate the value of investments as a percentage of total networth...
+E.g. take this row and divide it by the result from row(x) For example, this could calculate the value of investments as a percentage of total networth.
                            UORs can be chained together.
 E.G. row 3 can use row 2 and row 2 can use row 1

-                           NOTE: 'Format as %' with a divide operator MULTIPLIES the result by 100.

                            WARNING: There is no currency conversion between chained UORs

 - Final maths calculation: If set, then you can apply maths to the row's final calculation as the very last step ...
 AFTER all other calculations (including other rows) have been applied.

-                           NOTE: 'Format as %' with a divide operator does NOT multiply the result by 100.

-                           WARNING: 'Format as %' could conflict with the same setting in 'Maths using another row'...
-                                    ... i.e. if either request %, then you will always get a percent!
+- Format as %: When ticked then normal currency formatting is disabled and the '%' symbol is appended.
+               When 'Multiply by 100' is also ticked, then the final result is multipled by 100.

 - Hide row when options: Never, Always(Disable), balance = X, balance >= X, balance <= X. DEFAULT FOR X is ZERO
     >> 'Always(Disable)' is ignored in use other row calculations that require this row!